MISSION STATEMENT

 Singleton School Homework Plan – Years 1 – 6

-- For Home project/presentations – instructions will be sent home separately
+• For Home projects/Presentations – instructions will be sent home separately

 Homework in Foundation Stage